 9. Buying Behaviour

 Segmenting your list according to your clients’ buying behaviour is a beneficial practice.
 Narrow down your lists and create different email campaigns to target buyers and non-buyers.
 Look at their past purchases, purchasing habits or budgets, and even abandoned baskets.
 All this is information is handy and will help you work on very targeted email marketing messages.

 10. Store or Web Clients

 If you own a physical shop and operate an e-commerce one too, it could be advantageous to create relevant email list segments.
 You can promote your products or services more relevantly to meet the different needs of web-only clients, or physical shop visitors.
 Remember, that there can also be a crossover segment where a part of your clients can be both – buyers from a store as well as be purchasing online.

 Relevancy is Expected

 Remember, having a healthy mailing list is very important if you are trying to send out successful email marketing campaigns.
 Don’t send generic emails to everyone – be relevant as much as possible as nowadays everyone expects that.
 Use the information you have about your subscribers and segment your mailing lists to send out targeted campaigns and optimise your future emails!

 Just starting out with segmentation and don’t know how to proceed?
 Smaily offers more than 1000+ integrations with other apps and services, so you can import all kindls of third party data to make better segmentation decisions easily.

-Also, we are the only ESP that provides personal additonal services and helps clients develop working solutions for email marketin and everything that’s related.
+Also, we are the only ESP that provides personal additional services and helps clients develop working solutions for email marketin and everything that’s related.
 Contact for more information.